paulahitz8/RPGUIMenus/docs/README.md

 6. Are there any repetitive tasks that I can shorten?
 7. Am I being consistent?

 It is important to frequently ask these questions when designing and developing a video game in order to avoid any complications or unpleasant experiences.
+Some other key factor to be aware of:

+- Hierarchy
+- Size
+- Color
+- Contrast
+- Position and layout

 ## Flowcharts
 When designing the UI of the video game, there is a very common technique called the flowchart.
 This technique consists of designing a diagram that represents the different actions that the player can take while navigating through the different menus.
 This can help to ensure a logical and efficient way to access different information provided by the videogame.